sbonelosth/pingpong-v2/README.md

-# a simple chat app built upon educational purposes
+# A simple ReactJS app for chatting that utilizes socket.io, MongoDB and Firebase

+# The features a auth system with stable session management using JWT

-# the app consists of 2 parts: private and public
+# The chats are divided into 2 parts: Private and Public

 "Coversation is like ping-pong." ~ Ellie Chu